In this Q&A on marriage, Joe Beam, bestselling author and founder of Marriage Helper, gives practical advice on how to learn how to love well.

 Q: Let’s say I want to love my spouse better, but I don’t feel like I’ll ever be a very good spouse.
 I feel guilty for hurt I’ve caused in our marriage, and I’m afraid I’ll never be any good at this marriage thing.
 Any ideas?

-At root, the people in those situations don’t really believe they are forgivable.
+Often at root, the people in those situations don’t really believe they are forgivable.
 So, when your spouse forgives you and you don’t accept, then what’s really happening is that you’re not believing that your spouse is telling the truth.
 In the same way, when it comes to God’s forgiveness, if you don’t really think he’s forgiven you and given you a new, forgiven identity, then you’re not really believing God.
 I talk about this more in my book Forgiven Forever.

 How to learn how to love: “Accepting the fact that God has forgiven you leads you to feel forgiven, and it’s when you feel forgiven that you begin acting like it.”